 The Tang period Ministry of Revenue (hubu 戶部) had four sources of tax income in a system called "grain-labour-kind tax" (zuyongdiaofa 租庸調法): In taxable households (kehu 課戶) every adult person had to pay two shi of grain (“grain tax” zu 租), a certain amount of silk or other fabric measured in length or weight (“fabric tax” diao 調).
 Every year a male person had to serve two weeks for official labour (“labour service” yong 庸 or yi 役).
 Especially this kind of tax could be interchanged with additional or less tax grain.
 To prevent famine in years of drought or calamities, state granaries (yicang 義倉) were established.
 People that were still wandering around after leaving their home because of famine were forced to return to their homelands, and people were encouraged to marry.
 Within a few decades, the population especially of northern China could be stablized.
 The political measures of Emperor Tang Taizong 唐太宗 (r.
 626-649) contributed to the revitalization of the Chinese economy.
 Empress Wu Zetian 武則天 (r.
 684/690-704) had effective agricultural work on the fields and in the mulberry gardens rewarded and ordered many waterways to be constructed for the irrigation of fields.
 At the begin of the 8th century, the situation concerning monasteries had already aggravated: Because monks were exempted labour service many people had escaped into monasteries.
 Emperor Tang Xuanzong 唐玄宗 (r.
 712-755) forced clergymen into laity in order to tax them, and it was forbidden to found new Buddhist monasteries.
-Furthermore, the tax income of the fiefdoms was united with the state tax revenues.
+Furthermore, the tax income of the estates was unified with the state tax revenues.
 A fourth tax source were miscellaneous taxes (zashui 雜稅) for salt, tea etc.

 During the Tang period a new kind of plough with a curved shaft (quyuan 曲轅) was invented that was able to tranmit a higher amount of animal power to the plough share, and iron harrows (tieda 鐵搭, lizhai 礪礋, chao 耖).
 New tools for irrigation were invented or became more widespread like a TRET wheel (lulu 轆轤).